komlog-io/komlogd/README.md

 > the *path* in a filesystem.
 In Komlog, each user stores her data in a *"filesystem"* shared between her agents.
 > These and other concepts are explained in detail in the [documentation](docs/))

 Internally, Komlog is an event based execution platform.
-This means **we can subscribe our agents to the uris we want, and execute a function every time the uri is updated**.
-So, we can create real-time applications for data analysis, anomaly detection, forecasting or anything we can do with time series analysis.
+This means **you can subscribe your agents to the uris you want, and execute functions every time they are updated**.
+With this functionality, you can create real-time applications for data analysis, anomaly detection, forecasting or anything related with time series analysis.

-Komlog also offers a plugins subsystem we can use to create our own plugins (we call it packages), or use the ones shared by others.
-As an example, you can check out our official package for monitoring [Linux servers](https://github.com/komlog-io/kpack_linux).
+Komlog also offers a plugins subsystem which you can use to create your own plugins (we call it packages), or use the ones shared by others. **Create a package for monitoring your favourite database, your business processes or anything in between.**  As an example, you can check out our official package for monitoring [Linux servers](https://github.com/komlog-io/kpack_linux).

 In the next sections we'll explain in detail how to install, configure and use komlogd and the Komlog platform.